This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

 • Preheat a large skillet or wok to medium heat.
-Add the sesame oil, onion, peas, and carrots.
+Add 2 tablespoons sesame oil, 1 cup chopped white onion, and 1 cup frozen peas and carrots.
 Cook until tender.

-• Slide the onion, peas, and carrots to the side, and pour the beaten eggs onto the other side of the skillet.
+• Slide the vegetables to the side and pour 2 lightly beaten eggs onto the other side of the skillet.
 Using a spatula, scramble the eggs.
-Once cooked, mix the eggs with the vegetable mix.
+Once cooked, mix the eggs with the vegetables.

-• Add the rice to the veggie and egg mixture.
-Pour the soy sauce on top.
-Stir and fry the rice and veggie mixture until warmed through and combined.
+• Add 3 cups cooked rice * to the veggie and egg mixture.
+Pour 2-3 tablespoons soy sauce on top.
+Stir the rice and veggie mixture until warmed through and combined.

 Video